-IPP492 • International Politics & Policy Senior Thesis Preparation guidance in developing a manageable topic and thesis statement in the area of international politics and policy, constructing a bibliography, and developing an outline of the senior thesis project.
+IPP492 • International Politics & Policy Senior Thesis Preparation

+Typically completed in the fall of the senior year, this course provides guidance in developing a manageable topic and thesis statement in the area of international politics and policy, constructing a bibliography, and developing an outline of the senior thesis project.
 Prerequisite(s): senior standing.